|Heidelburg Race Track

 |October 25, 1963 - The scrap yard of the W.F.
 Wimmer Company on Pittsburgh’s North Side neighborhood.
 The close proximity to the

 Allegheny River made this site an ideal place for scrap heaps and railroad tracks prior to the construction of Three Rivers Stadium.
 During

-facilities (pictured here) were razed to make way for Three Rivers Stadium.
+(pictured here) were razed to make way for Three Rivers Stadium.

 |All rights reserved.